USS Aries (AK-51): World War II service

 After taking on cargo, ammunition, and supplies, the cargo ship stood out to sea and joined a convoy bound for Iceland.
 She stopped at Halifax, Nova Scotia, for three days before resuming her voyage to Iceland.
 On 18 August, she reached Reykjavík and discharged equipment and supplies ashore.
 For the next 12 months, Aries operated in Icelandic waters under the orders of Commanding Officer, Naval Operating Base, Iceland, transporting US Army cargo between the Icelandic ports of Reykjavík, Akranes, Keflavík, Hvalfjörður, Budareyri, Seyðisfjörður, and Akureyri.

 The ship left Iceland on 21 August 1943, on a course for the United States, and reached Boston, Massachusetts on 3 September.
 She then entered a shipyard for alterations and repairs.
 On 5 December, the vessel joined a southbound convoy and sailed to Guantanamo Bay, Cuba.
 She left Cuba on 5 January 1944, proceeded to the Panama Canal Zone, and moored at Balboa for repairs to her main engine before setting a course for San Diego, California.

 Upon reaching San Diego on 12 February, the vessel underwent more repairs to her main engine.
 Late in April, she entered the Mare Island Navy Yard at Vallejo, California, for replacement of the main engine.
 After a series of sea trials, the ship got underway on 6 September, bound for Pearl Harbor and arrived there on the 18th.
 She was drydocked briefly for the installation of a new propeller before sailing for the South Pacific on 6 October.

 Aries reached Manus in the Admiralty Islands, on 28 October and commenced provisioning warships of the 3rd Fleet.
+The ship was damaged there by the November 1944 USS Mount Hood (AE-11) explosion.
 After emptying her holds, the vessel took on more cargo and weighed anchor on 10 December.
 She made Ulithi five days later and began unloading operations.
 The ship had completed this task by 7 January 1945 and, a week later, sailed for Guam.
 She unloaded cargo there and was back at Ulithi on 25 January.
 The vessel remained at the atoll conducting intraharbor cargo operations until 25 April.
 She then began preparations for the Battle of Leyte Gulf in the Philippines.

 On 20 May, the ship set a course for San Pedro Bay.
 She arrived there on the 24th and commenced discharging her cargo.
 In mid-June, the vessel began taking on various equipment and supplies for transit to Ulithi.
 She got underway on 2 July, arrived back at Ulithi on the 8th, and was assigned duty as a station ship, her role through the end of hostilities on 15 August.